 If you’re buying it for personal usage, you should also factor in its location with regards to the amenities such as the supermarket, transportation, schools and so on.

 Each neighborhood has certain attributes which make it stand out from others.
 For instance, the Dubai Marina offers a multicultural yet upscale flare and its proximity to the beach is quite appealing.
 On the other hand, Palm Jumeirah is a community offering the best of island living and features plush villas and villas.
+On another hand, if you are looking for apartments to rent in Dubai, check out what zoomproperty has to offer.

 Registration of your property is the next critical step.
 If you do not register with the Dubai Land Department then you would not receive full ownership.
 But as far as your status of residency is concerned, you are entitled to own a property and choose not to reside there.
 But developers are making it easy for investors and are presenting visas (six-month multiple entry visa) with their purchases too.